ghall15/fiscalhistory/webpage/_build/html/_sources/government_budget_constraint.txt

 The Government Budget Constraint
 *********************************

+As we mentioned in the previous lecture, government deficits (i.e. the difference between spending and tax revenues) imply an increase in the nation's public debt.

+Debts and deficits are linked through an equation called the government budget constraint.

+You may be familar with this is a relationship between the flow of deficit spending and the stock of debt from your credit card account.

 Your Credit Card Bill
 ======================

 If you have a credit card, you get a bill each month.
+It probably looks something like this.

 .. image:: _static/images/creditbill.jpg
     :scale: 80%
     :align: center

-Your balance this month is
+Under the heading "Here is your Account Summary," the holder's new balance is determined by the equation:

 .. math::
         \mbox{New Balance}  &=&  \mbox{Previous Balance} \\